CiderAndWhisky/timelapse/README.md

 In between, I was bored and added some more water, this is shown in less speed.
 Then, more evaporation.

-In the end, we zoom in at slower speed, as the last puddle of water evaporates.
+In the end, we zoom in at slower speed as the last puddle of water evaporates.

-The zoom is given as percentages, so the zoom will go to the area of 47 to 77% of the image and 18 to 38% in the vertical.
+The zoom is given as percentages, so the zoom will go to the area of 47 to 77% of the image and 18 to 48% in the vertical.

 Do not zoom in too much unless you have really high resolution and high quality input!

 ## Options
-* `--force` - If you run the command repeatedly because you before you do that, if target folder is set to '/', you might have a surprise otherwise...
+* `--force` - If you run the command repeatedly it will fail the second time because the target folder already exists.
+Use the force the delete it before it creates it again.
+CHECK YOUR CONFIG before you do that, if target folder is  set to '/', you might have a surprise otherwise...
 * `--keepTempImages` - By default, the temporary images rendered will be deleted after the video is created.
 Use this switch to keep them.